psteinb/hpc-in-a-day/_episodes/01-02-filesystems.md

 {: .callout}

-To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
+To understand what a "home directory" is, let's have a look at how the filesystem as a whole is organized.
 For the sake of example, we'll be illustrating the filesystem on our scientist Lola's computer.
 After this illustration, you'll be learning commands to explore your own filesystem,